-Instead of issuing a fine, a police officer can charge you with drug possession by issuing you with a ‘Court Attendance Notice’ requiring you to attend court to answer the charge before a Magistrate in the Local Court where you may plead guilty or not guilty.
+Instead of issuing a fine, a police officer can charge you for drug possession by issuing you with a ‘Court Attendance Notice’ requiring you to attend court to answer the charge before a Magistrate in the Local Court where you may plead either guilty or not guilty.

 The benefit of being issued with an on-the-spot fine is that, by paying the fine you will not receive a criminal record.

 Paying the fine puts an end to the matter, however, if you refuse to pay the fine and dispute it, you can court-elect the penalty notice.
-If you do this, you will get a court date to attend the Local Court.
+If you court elect it, you will get a court date to attend the Local Court.